Deykun/maps/docs/FILTERS.md

 1. Find coats of arms without lions and include them.

 The filter has optimal search matching by phrases, excludes false positives, and includes CoA without descriptions.

+##### Draft of better process - WiP
+For example, by selecting "lion" as a custom filter and reversing it, we get all CoA that do not match it.

+Then, we can enable the "without animals" filter, which isn't custom.

+This will match all CoA without animals and apply additional filtering based on the reversed lion filter.

+This is essentially how the filters are created.
+For more details, refer to FILTERS.md.